apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

  ElasticSearch for search, RabbitMQ for messaging, and ObjectStorage for blobs.
  - Cassandra: An implementation step toward Distributed James.
 It does not include messaging and ObjectStorage and should not be run in a cluster way but is still relevant for good performance.
  - JPA: A JPA and Lucene based implementation of James.
-Only Derby driver is currently supported.
+H2 driver is used by default.
- - JPA with SMTP only using Derby: A minimalist SMTP server based on JPA storage technology and Derby driver
+ - JPA with SMTP only using H2: A minimalist SMTP server based on JPA storage technology with H2 driver as default
  - JPA with SMTP only using MariaDB: A minimalist SMTP server based on JPA storage technology and MariaDB driver

 Some components however do have several implementations a user can choose from in a given product.
 This is the case for: